 Congress recognized the need for states to cooperate in the fight against this growing threat.
 In 1947 Congress passed legislation allowing for the formation of interstate water pollution control commissions.

-Connecticut, Rhode Island, and Massachusetts responded immediately by forming NEIWPCC.
+Connecticut, Rhode Island, and Massachusetts responded immediately by forming NEIWPCC (originally called the New England Interstate Water Pollution Control Commission).
 Vermont, Maine, New Hampshire, and New York State joined shortly thereafter.

-In 1969, NEIWPCC created the New England Regional Wastewater Institute (NERWI), a training school for wastewater treatment plant operators, located on the campus of the Southern Maine Vocational Technical Institute in South Portland, Maine.
+In 1969, NEIWPCC created the New England Regional Wastewater Institute (NERWI), a training school for wastewater treatment plant operators.
+The school was located on the campus of the Southern Maine Vocational Technical Institute in South Portland, Maine.

-The Commission also represents the views of our member states about proposed regulatory changes, using written communications and congressional testimony.
+We also represents the views of our member states about proposed regulatory changes, using written communications and congressional testimony.

-NEIWPCC continues to evolve as we respond to ever changing water issues.
+NEIWPCC continues to evolve as we respond to ever-changing water issues.
 Over the years, we have tapped the region’s considerable expertise, forged new partnerships, and explored fresh sources of funding.
 NEIWPCC remains flexible and adaptive so that we can address emerging issues in an efficient, effective manner and remain at the forefront of water management and protection.